Israel resumes raids in West Bank area where journalist was killed | Law-Order

 - Israel

+The Jenin Brigade, an armed wing of the Palestinian Islamic Jihad militant group, said its fighters were engaging in armed clashes with Israeli forces in Jenin.
+A spokesman said Israel would be held responsible for the safety of one of its members who may have been in the house that caught fire.

+INVESTIGATION Abu Akleh's death has drawn widespread condemnation.
+Video footage from the moments after she was wounded showed Abu Akleh, 51, wearing a blue vest marked "Press",

-She suffered a gunshot wound to the head while covering clashes between Israeli soldiers and Palestinian militants in Jenin.
-At least two of her colleagues who were with her said they had come under Israeli sniper fire.
+She suffered a gunshot wound to the head while covering clashes between Israeli soldiers and Palestinian militants.
+At least two of her colleagues who were with her said that they had come under Israeli sniper fire.
 Israel, which has voiced regret at Abu Akleh's death, said that the fatal shot may have been fired by a Palestinian gunman.
 While launching its own probe, it has also proposed a joint investigation with the Palestinians, asking them to provide the bullet for examination.

 The Palestinians have rejected the Israeli request, describing Abu Akleh's killing as an assassination by Israeli forces.
 Palestinian President Mahmoud Abbas on Thursday said Israel was fully responsible and called for an international investigation.
 Israel has stepped up raids amid deadly attacks in Israel.
 Since March, Palestinians and members of Israel's Arab minority have killed 18 people, including three police officers and a security guard, in attacks in Israel and the West Bank that have mostly targeted civilians.